tommyphan8/massive-robot/README.md

 The concept for our project was to create a web application that allows one user to control a video and broadcast it to other users that are in the same virtual room.
 A leader can create a room and control a YouTube video remotely.
-If there is a reason to pause the video, the leader can do so and that pause action will be emitted to all viewers of the video in real-time causing their videos to pause.
+If there is a reason to pause, fast forward, or rewind the video, the leader can do so and that action will be emitted to all viewers of the video in real-time causing their videos to pause.

 This web application uses the following software and API: